COVID Vaccine & Treatment Information

 What are the ingredients in the COVID vaccine?

-For more information on vaccine safety, speed of development and potential side effects of vaccination, we recommend reading the Pfizer EUA Fact Sheet and Moderna EUA Fact Sheet.
+and occur within the first few days of getting the vaccine.
+For more information on vaccine safety, speed of development and potential side effects of vaccination, we recommend reading the Pfizer EUA Fact Sheet, Moderna EUA Fact Sheet, and Johnson & Johnson/Janssen EUA Fact Sheet.
+All materials were created by the FDA and

 Will people need to mask after receiving the COVID-19 vaccine?